 Huaron Mines, Huaron Mining District, San jose de Huayllay District

 5.9 x 5.5 x 3.2 CM (cabinet)

 pre Tucson 2015 update

 Exceptional bright luster and contrast on this esthetic specimen from the Madan area.
 The condition is excellent, this is clearly not a typical piece and displays very well.
-Black Sphalerite is not normally an eycatching mineral, this one is mirror bright and well composed, the calcite add a fine contrast.
+Black Sphalerite is not normally an eye-catching mineral, but this one is mirror bright and well-composed.
+The Calcite adds a fine contrast.